mirage/ocaml-git/README.md

 high-level processes such as a ([patience][patience-diff]) diff, `git status`, etc. are not implemented.

+As a MirageOS project, `ocaml-git` is system agnostic.
+However, it provides a `git-unix` package which uses UNIX _syscall_ and it able to introspect a Git repository as you usually know.
+However, `ocaml-git` handles only Git objects and it does not _populate_ your filesystem as `git` does.

+For example, `Git_unix.Sync.clone` does not give you files of your repository but synchronize your `.git` with your repository.

 The API documentation is available [online][documentation].

 [![Build Status](https://travis-ci.org/mirage/ocaml-git.svg?branch=master)](https://travis-ci.org/mirage/ocaml-git)